inspec/inspec-aws/docs-chef-io/content/aws_ecr_image.md

 end
 ```

-**Test that an image does not contain a vulnerability more severe than CVSS v2 score 8.**
+Test that an image does not contain a vulnerability more severe than CVSS v2 score 8:

 ```ruby
 describe aws_ecr_image(repository_name: 'my-repo', image_tag: 'latest') do